-In 1994, around a kitchen table, the nestling organization that would become Hawks Aloft, Inc. was founded in Albuquerque, New Mexico by 12 like-minded individuals with expertise in a wide variety of professional fields.
+One day in 1994, twelve like-minded individuals, with expertise in a wide variety of professional fields, gathered around a kitchen table in Albuquerque, New Mexico to found a nestling organization that would become Hawks Aloft.
 Our vision focused on protecting wild birds and their habitats.
-Our goal was to act with transparency and collaborate with others to build a network that would conduct research on all species of birds and educate the youth that would become future leaders.
-Raptor rescue was incorporated into our mission in 2013 in response to overwhelming requests for help with injured birds.
-We continue these efforts today, both in New Mexico and throughout the Southwest.
+Our goal was to act with transparency and collaborate with others to build a network that would conduct research on all species of birds and foster future leaders by providing educational programs for youths of all ages.
+In 2013, we incorporated raptor rescue into our mission in response to overwhelming requests for help with injured birds.
+We continue these efforts today, in New Mexico and beyond, throughout the Southwest.

 We are proud of our commitment to collaboration.
 We work with federal and state governments, tribal authorities, non-government agencies, businesses, and schools within New Mexico in order to expand our reach and support one another’s goals.